yasmeenbvb/CRWR2900-draft/draft.md

 I always thought this woman was crazy- but the good kind of crazy where you get free candy.
 But looking back I realize how sad that was.
 See, my best friend’s family had issues, and because of those issues, her grandma never got to see her.
 So she had to dress up in camo and feed fence starbursts to her own grandchild, cause that’s all she could get.

+Another weird nature story...
+The day I was allowed to ride my bike to the watershed with my friends and no parents, was a pretty significant day for myself and my grade 7 clan.
+Remember how I said I wanted to get lost?
+Well that turned out to not be as fun as I had intended.

 Notes from Today:

 I sat in the sun today which was nice.
 I actually never really sit in the sun anymore, and I didn't realize until today that it was something I was lacking.
 I watched everyone rush to the labryth, and walk through at their own pace, and I have every intention of taking my turn, but for some strange reason, all I wanted to do was sit in the sun.